-Due to the shallow depth of the water close to shore, the U.S. Coast Guard vessel will be on the lake side of the course.
+A U.S. Coast Guard vessel will be on the lake side of the course.
 The purpose of the U.S. Coast Guard vessel is to keep the race course clear of unauthorized boat traffic.
 If a swimmer is brought to the U.S. Coast Guard vessel, the Captain of the Boat should determine how best to respond to the situation.
 Options include waiting until after the conclusion of the event before bringing the swimmer to the USCG station dock or bringing the swimmer to the dock immediately.
 The Event Director must be kept informed so he can account for the swimmer and call 911 if necessary.